Candlestick Charts in Forex

 Doji: The open and close are at nearly the same price, producing a very small body or no body at all, with wicks extending in both directions.
 A doji represents indecision: neither buyers nor sellers finished the session with an advantage.
 On its own it signals a pause rather than a reversal, but a doji forming at the end of a strong trend, particularly at a known support or resistance level, often precedes a direction change.
 There are three main types: the long-legged doji shows significant back-and-forth with neither side winning; the gravestone doji shows buyers pushed higher but sellers drove everything back to the open; the dragonfly doji shows sellers pushed lower but buyers recovered everything by the close.

 Hammer: A small body at the top of the candle with a long lower wick at least twice the length of the body, and little to no upper wick.
 Hammers form during downtrends and signal that sellers pushed prices sharply lower but buyers absorbed all that pressure and drove the close back near the open.
-The lower wick is the visual record of buying interest at lower prices.
-The wick ideally should be two to three times the length of the body for the pattern to carry weight.
+The lower wick is the clear sign of buying interest at lower prices.
+The wick ideally should be two to three times the length of the body for the pattern to become more reliable.

 Shooting Star: The mirror image of the hammer.
 A small body at the bottom of the candle with a long upper wick and little to no lower wick.
 Shooting stars form during uptrends and signal that buyers pushed prices significantly higher but sellers stepped in and drove the close back near the open.
 The long upper wick shows seller rejection of higher prices.
 Most reliable when it forms after an extended move up, near a known resistance level.